zhouanbo/pipelinedog-cli/README.md

     -l, --list <path>     file lists for the run, separated by commas -o, --output [path]   path to output shell command file
   ```

+- For a comprehensive documentation and explaination of concepts, please visit the [PipelineDog Wiki](https://github.com/zhouanbo/pipelinedog/wiki)